CSCfi/rems/docs/architecture/013-event-design.md

-Perhaps it is best for now to stick to large events so that we can easily react to the users intent in other code, instead of trying to recombine smaller events to reproduce intent.
+Perhaps it is best for now to stick to large events so that we can easily react to the users intent in other code, instead of trying to recombine smaller events to reproduce intent (e.g. not sending redundant email reminders)

 However, the decision to show the internal event log to users as-is might make our life harder in the future.
 We might need to re-evaluate